Make-School-Courses/DevOps-Security/01-intro/README.md

     - Must include:
       - type of hack: trojan horse, denial of service etc.
       - Identify and discuss the hack interms of the security models CIA/AAA
+## Stretch Challenge
+  - Present your article in class
+    - Use your article as the basis for a 5 minute presentation.

 ## Resources
   Some reading about Botnets and honeypots ...